-Printed materials include anything written or drawn.
+Printed materials include any static texts or images that are written or drawn.
 This includes essays, poetry, articles, books, graphs, tables, and infographics.
 It also includes drawings, paintings, sketches, photographs, and other artwork.
-For the purposes of this policy, electronically downloaded creations that could also be disseminated in print format are considered printed material.
+For the purposes of this policy, electronically downloaded creations that have been disseminated in print format are considered printed material.
 Musical scores, however, are not; their usage is described in another part of this policy.

-Works That May be Used Freely
+Works that May be Used Freely

 Increasingly, scholarly publications such as journal articles include a note offering the right to copy for educational purposes.
 This is the "creative commons" license described above.
 Some categories of publications are in the public domain; that is, their use is not protected by copyright law:

-- 1. publications dated 1922 or earlier - 2. works that do not include a copyright notice and were first published before 1/1/1978 - 3. most United States government documents.
+- 1. Publications dated 1922 or earlier. - 2.
+Works that do not include a copyright notice and were first published before 1/1/1978. - 3.
+Most United States government documents.

-Once a work has acquired public domain status, it is no longer eligible for copyright protection.
+Once a work has acquired public domain status it is no longer eligible for copyright protection.
 Please see "Copyright Term and the Public Domain in the United States" by Cornell University in this policy's appendix for a basic guide to this subject.